Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

 After using the toilet; coughing sneezing, or blowing their nose; playing outside in the playground; touching or handling pets; and whenever hands have touched a dirty surface or look dirty.

 For those with children in school sports activities, parents should consider baseline concussion evaluations conducted by a health care provider trained in concussion evaluation and management at the start of each season.
-Bianca Edison, MD, MS, FAAP, attending physician at the Children’s Orthopaedic Center Sports Medicine and Concussion program at CHLA, “These evaluations should be a part of every athlete’s pre-participation sports physical.”
+Bianca Edison, MD, MS, attending physician in the Jackie and Gene Autry Orthopedic Center at CHLA, “These evaluations should be a part of every athlete’s pre-participation sports physical.”
 Such evaluations include a thorough medical and concussion history as well as a clinical exam to assess the athlete’s balance and brain function (memory skills, concentration and problem solving).
 Results from the baseline evaluation can be compared to a similar exam during the season in the setting of a suspected concussion and help inform your child’s clinician whether it is safe to return to school and play.
 “Concussion evaluations are invaluable in that they allow for an educative opportunity for both the athlete and family involved, information on concussion recognition, safe return to school and play, tips on recovery, warning signs for emergent care and future risk factors can all be addressed in this setting,” continues Edison.
 For more information on concussions, Tracy Zaslow, MD, director of the Sports Medicine Concussion Program at Children’s Hospital Los Angeles explains.
 Further information can be found at AMSSM position statement on concussion in sport and International Consensus statement on Concussion in Sport.

 There isn’t really a magical solution to having mornings run smoothly, but finding ways to help a child feel invested in getting ready on time might come close.
 Karen Rogers, PhD, program area leader of the Project Heal Program at Children’s Hospital Los Angeles has a few suggestions on how mornings can run smoother throughout the school year: